kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Letting the voter skip pairs reduces the incidence of bad data, in cases where a voter genuinely cannot differentiate between two items.

 Further, this approach lets funding bodies incorporate both _metrics_ and _AI judgment_ in their process, leaving the final decision in the hands of human voters.
-The advantage here is that while the metrics and summaries may be the same for every project, each individual voter _qualitatively_ integrates the information differently, yielding richer results would be possible by allocating funds by metric or AI judgment _directly_.
+The advantage here is that while the metrics and summaries may be the same for every project, each individual voter _qualitatively_ integrates the information differently, yielding richer results than would be possible by allocating funds by metric or AI judgment _directly_.
 This makes pairwise methods more robust to [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)-style failures common among metric and AI-based approaches, in which projects learn to "game the system" by optimizing their self-representation towards more narrow and mechanical decision criteria.

 ### Input Format